RyanWillDev/ryanwilldev.github.io/src/pages/posts/working_with_sw.md

 ## Working in the background

-Since service workers run as background tasks separate from the thread your nomral JavaScript runs in, they are able to listen and respond to events even when the browser is not open.
+Since service workers run as background tasks separate from the thread your normal JavaScript runs in, they are able to listen and respond to events even when the browser is not open.

-This enables features such as background sync and push notifications, which allow developers to create more resilent and immersive UIs.
+This enables features such as background sync and push notifications, which allow developers to create more resilient and immersive UIs.